pbson/email-template-management-extension/README.md

 Once the extension is loaded in Chrome, you can:

-1. Click on the extension icon in the Chrome toolbar to open the main interface.
+1. Click on the extension icon in the Chrome toolbar to open the schedule calendar.
-2. Use the provided UI to manage your email templates and reminders.
+2. Use the Add new case button on Outlook to manage your email templates.